Outlook for the Fall 2020 term

 As a Dal student you have access to a wide range of services from academic advising and gym facilities to career advising and health services, and everything in between.
-To learn more about student services, drop by or call the Student Services office:
+To learn more about student services, drop by or call the AC Student Success Centre:

 Getting ready for the classroom

 Important academic terms

 You'll begin to hear new terms as you start your Dal experience.
 It's a good idea to make sure you know what they mean!
 Take some time to review these important academic terms.